 Whether you’re a well-seasoned herbivore or just wanting to road test some cruelty-free options, Canberra has a lip-smacking spread of vegan offerings that will leave even your carnivorous friends begging for more.
 To take the guess work out of your hunt for meat and dairy-free offerings in the capital, here’s our picks.

-One of Lonsdale Street’s newest offerings, Kith and Nosh draws inspiration from Canberra’s swag of local produce to deliver a menu focussed on mindful and healthy eating, with vegetarian, dairy-free, vegan and paleo options aplenty.
+Kith and Nosh draws inspiration from Canberra’s swag of local produce to deliver a menu focussed on mindful and healthy eating, with vegetarian, dairy-free, vegan and paleo options aplenty.
 With a deli out the front, you can purchase fresh bread from Three Mills Bakery, plus local olives, coffee and spreads.
-Try the oven baked polenta wedges topped with mushroom, cauliflower & pumpkin ragout, toasted hazelnuts, sage and cashew cream for a vegan gastronomic delight.
+Try the oven baked polenta wedges topped with mushroom, cauliflower and pumpkin ragout, toasted hazelnuts, sage and cashew cream for a vegan gastronomic delight.

 Traditional Sri Lankan offerings have been tempered with Indian, Arab, Malay, Moor, Portuguese, Dutch and British influences at Banana Leaf.
 Its menu has a healthy spread of vegan dishes – try the Sri Lankan style rice and curry, the ever-popular String Hoppers or Pittu – all of which are sure to impress even the most discerning herbivores amongst us.